EWOC Newsletter: Onward into 2023

 World of Work 🌍

-USA – The National Labor Relations Board issued a decision returning to a previous standard for determining bargaining unit size.
-The decision will make it harder for bosses to expand bargaining units, and allow more small shops to organize for recognition and power.
+U.S.: The National Labor Relations Board issued a decision returning to a previous standard for determining bargaining unit size.
+The decision will make it harder for bosses to expand bargaining units and allow more small shops to organize for recognition and power.

-TN – Latino immigrant kitchen workers and a multiracial group of servers walked out at the Twin Peaks restaurant in Brentwood, Tennessee, on Saturday, January 14.
+Tennessee: Latino immigrant kitchen workers and a multiracial group of servers walked out at the Twin Peaks restaurant in Brentwood on Saturday, Jan.
+14.

-CA – Employees at the North Davis store in Sacramento, CA, voted 14-1 to unionize with Service Employees International Union Local 1021, Peet’s Workers United announced Friday in social media posts.
+California: Employees at the North Davis Peet’s Coffee store in Sacramento voted 14–1 to unionize with Service Employees International Union Local 1021, Peet’s Workers United announced Friday in social media posts.

-AZ – The Starbucks Workers United strike wave was kept alive by a walkout in Tucson, AZ this month.
-“We are striking to bring attention to Starbucks’ ongoing unfair labor practices, and its continued union-busting activities,” said Barista Ivan Modesto.
+Arizona: The Starbucks Workers United strike wave was kept alive by a walkout in Tucson this month.
+“We are striking to bring attention to Starbucks’ ongoing unfair labor practices and its continued union-busting activities,” said barista Ivan Modesto.

 New From Our Blog 📧